-March 17.
+March 17, 2020.
 That’s the day things basically shut down here in the US and many of us entered the remote workplace full time.
-Certainly, it’s been longer for those of you in Europe and other countries, and you’re seeing more daylight at the end of the tunnel.
-The point is, it feels like we’ve been doing this forever.
+Certainly, it’s been longer for those of you in Europe and other countries.
+It feels like we’ve been doing this forever.

 While nobody can say for sure what the workplace, and even work itself, will look like in the coming months (let alone years) we do know that some things have changed forever.
-While we complain that change takes too much time, a lot has happened in less time than a single NFL season, or the gestation period of a mule deer.
+While we complain that change takes too much time, a lot has happened in less than a year.

 - Over 20 major companies have filed for bankruptcy protection.This doesn’t include all the mom and pop businesses like bars and restaurants which have closed their doors for good.
 This is a big deal for the job market and for the long-term health of companies.
 This isn’t to be negative, it’s just a fact that will impact a lot of businesses for the next few months.

 - We crashed through the “use your webcam” barrier.
 For years we’ve been telling people that webcams were a great tool for relationship building and to make remote work more productive, and people resisted.
 Sometimes it was for good reason—bandwidth can be a constraint.
 Mostly it was for non-work related issues (People don’t like to wear grownup clothes when working from home.)
 The people in the office felt they didn’t need to see each other on camera and gave a pass to the folks working from home.
 Those days are over.
 In fact, the problem now is we’re on camera too often in a given day.
 We may even have to get smarter about when and how often we use our cameras, but they are part of our everyday tool kit now.